MN502 - Overview of Network Security

 - Intruders and Malicious Software

-- Analyse and discuss the main security issues and emerging trends of information security;
+- Analyse and discuss the main security issues and emerging trends in information security;

-- Analyse and discuss common emerging threats, attacks, mitigation and countermeasures of networked information systems;
+- Analyse and discuss common emerging threats, attacks, mitigation and countermeasures in networked information systems;

 - Explain the major methodologies for secure networks and what threats they address;